trn478/trn478.github.io/_posts/2019-04-10-convolution.md

 Key Takeaway
 ------------------
--   ConvNets represents a major accomplishment for Artificial Intelligence and will be used well into the future.
+-   CNNs represents a major accomplishment for Artificial Intelligence and will be used well into the future.
 Understanding how CNNs models operate can help us understand how we learn as human beings.

--   ConvNets is and will be the main building block for many life-changing technological improvements in the upcoming years.
+-   CNNs is and will be the main building block for many life-changing technological improvements in the upcoming years.